eprom/cbs/_pages/index.md

 excerpt: ""
 intro:
-  - excerpt: The Red Cross Community Based Surveillance system allows for people to report on health risks in their communities.
+  - excerpt: The Red Cross Community Based Surveillance platform allows for people to report on health risks in their communities.
 By monitoring real-time data, we can respond to an outbreak before it spins out of control, thereby saving lives.

 ? feature_row